 The most famous native of Litomyšl, composer Bedřich Smetana, is celebrated every summer with a big music festival.
 Dating from 1949, it is the second oldest music festival in Czechia.

-The Smetana Litomyšl Festival, one of the most important music festivals in Czechia, returns to its traditional setting: the courtyard of the Renaissance castle in Litomyšl, a UNESCO World Heritage Site.
+The Smetana Litomyšl Festival is one of the most important music festivals in Czechia.
+It is held annually in the historic town of Litomyšl, including the courtyard of the Renaissance castle, a UNESCO World Heritage Site.

 programme and tickets⬈